somso2e/smuthi/docs/sommerfeld_integrals.rst

 This section contains background information about deflected integral contours in Smuthi.
 It is not strictly necessary to read the below explanations.
-The article is intended for those users who would like to get some understanding of the meaning of the numerical parameters describing the :ref:`SommerfeldAnchor`.

 Singularities and contour deflection
 ------------------------------------